 When they are in trouble, Egyptian males still rely on their wives whereas Egyptian women take help of their relatives or female friends than their husbands.

 The crisis is more complicated in Lebanon where Syrian refugee males are subjected to intense forms of violence.
 They are attacked, jailed or beaten up by Lebanese authorities even without any reason.
 Since it is the males who are out in search of work, those Syrian males are always at the receiving end.
 This is the reason these Syrian males show more depressive symptoms than Lebanese men.
-Survey revealed that all men in Lebanon are scared of their life but it also revealed that social expectation of males being tough makes it impossible for them to seek help.
+The survey revealed that all men in Lebanon are scared of their life but it also revealed that social expectation of males being tough makes it impossible for them to seek help.
 Lebanon is one country where almost equal percentage of males and females wanted to commit suicide.

 The expectations of gender roles, that men have been carrying out for humanity so far has seen unforeseen challenges in recent times.
 These countries are glaring examples.
 As evident from a Moroccan respondent’s response to qualitative questions of the survey, young men are in intense competition with one another in this battle of being providers.
 Since the resources are scarce, they need to fight it out with their own men.

 Survey data reveals, a quarter of Moroccan men were involved in street fights, fist fighting and fight with weapons in previous 12 months.
-20% respondents were robbed in previous year.
+20% respondents were robbed in the previous year.
 This clearly shows that a man’s life is always in danger in these countries.

-In-spite of all these hardships more men in these countries felt happy, accomplished or hopeful compared to women.
+In spite of all these hardships, more men in these countries felt happy, accomplished or hopeful compared to women.

 Their gender roles have become a burden to the men in these countries.
-Many Syrian refugees in Lebanon have seen role reversal in their families.
+Many Syrian refugees in Lebanon have seen a role reversal in their families.
 As males are often harassed in public or in workplaces, many women take up provider roles.
 Many men are not able to marry because of this huge expectation created on them.
 A 37-year-old Moroccan male respondent in the survey said –